aliciag92/regression-project/README.md

 ### Pipeline Process:

 #### Plan
-- State project description and goals
+- Understand project description and goals
 - Form hypotheses and brainstorm ideas
 - Have all necessary imports ready for project